Non-Gaussian Geostatistical Modeling using (skew) t Processes: Numerical examples

-Weighted pairwise likelihood estimation requires the evaluation of the bivariate distribution $i.e.$ the computation of the Appell $F_4$ function.
+Weighted pairwise likelihood estimation requires the evaluation of the bivariate distribution (\ref{pairt1}) $i.e.$ the computation of the Appell $F_4$ function.
 Standard statistical software libraries for the computation of the $F_4$ function are unavailable to the best of our knowledge.
 In our implementation we exploit the following relation with the Gaussian hypergeometric function \citep{Brychkov:Saad:2017}: \begin{footnotesize}

 \end{footnotesize} truncating the series when the $k$-th generic element of the series is smaller than a fixed $\epsilon$ and where standard libraries for the computation of the ${}_2F_1$ function can be used \citep{hyp}.
-Evaluation of the $F_4$ function can be time consuming and in order to speed up the computation, the implementation in the \texttt{GeoModels} package \citep{Bevilacqua:2018aa} uses the OpenCL framework for parallel computing.
-We skip technical details on the OpenCL implementation but we highlight that the computational savings with respect to a classical sequential $C$ language implementation can reach up to $10$ times.
-For instance, evaluation of the pairwise $t$ function (\ref{pairt}) in scenario 2, using a machine with 16 GB of memory and with two devices (a 2.6 GHz CPU and a GPU device) requires approximately $0.7$ and $0.1$ (in terms of R elapsed time in seconds) for the classical and the OpenCL implementation respectively.
+Evaluation of the $F_4$ function can be time consuming depending of the speed of convergence of (\ref{apell4}) and, as a consequence, if the number of location sites is large the computation of the $wpl$ estimator can be computationally demanding.

+An estimator that require smaller computational burden can be obtained by considering a misspecified $wpl$.
+Specifically, if in the estimation procedure we assume a Gaussian process with mean equal to $\mu(\bm{s})$, variance equal to $\sigma^2\nu/(\nu-2)$ and correlation $\rho_{Y^*_{\nu}}(\bm{h})$, then a Gaussian $wpl$ only requires the computation of the Gaussian bivariate distribution and of the Gauss hypergeometric function in (\ref{CC}).
+Note that the misspecified Gaussian process matches mean, variance and correlation function of the $t$ process.
+To avoid identifiability problems, we need a reparametrization of the variance $i.e$ $\sigma_*^2:=\sigma^2\nu/(\nu-2)$.
+Then, maximization of the Gaussian $wpl$ function leads to the estimation of $\mu(\bm{s})$, $\sigma_*^2$, $\nu$ and the parameters of the underlying correlation model $\rho(\bm{h})$.